Sustainability

 As part of our sustainability aims, we will be encouraging all visitors and exhibitors to travel to and from the Show by public transport where viable.

-The following information for exhibitors aims to outline some best practices to help reduce the Show’s footprint.
+The following information is for exhibitors and outlines some best practices to help reduce the Show’s footprint.

 Thank you to all our exhibitors for helping us with our efforts to becoming a more sustainable and environmentally conscious show.